 - Available Monday through Friday; 8:30am – 5pm

 The Home Modification Loan Program (HMLP) provides low-and no-interest loans to modify the homes of elders, adults and children with disabilities.
 Any homeowner who has a disability or has a household member who has a disability, rents to an individual with a disability may apply for this loan.
-Contact Susan Gillam at (617) 204-3739.
+Call 617-204-3739.

 Call an Information Specialist at your local Independent Living Center for possible Title VII funding.
 Home modifications under $1000 are eligible under this program.

 Western Massachusetts (Stavros) Home Sweet Home Program benefits many of the folks in western Massachusetts (Hampden, Hampshire and Franklin Counties) who are in need of wheelchair ramps and durable medical equipment to access safely their homes and community The ramp program is a coordinated effort of volunteers, donated funds and donated materials.
 Modular ramp units are built and then installed at slated locations.
 For more information, call 800-804-1899, ext.
 201.

 Veterans can call the Veteran’s Administration at (800) 827-1000 and ask about the Specially Adapted Housing Grant Program.

 The Disability Starter Kit will help you get ready for your disability interview or online application.
 Kits are available for adults and for children under age 18.The starter kits provide information about the specific documents and the information that we will request from you.
 We will ask for more details during your interview or when you complete the online Disability Report.
 The kits also provide general information about the disability programs and our decision-making process that can help take some of the mystery out of applying for disability benefits.”